 COBB Tuning provides several off the shelf maps for each vehicle supported by the Accessport.
 These maps are designed to offer performance gains for completely stock vehicles along with those that have specific bolt-on modifications.
 There are also valet, economy, or anti-theft maps for most platforms.
 To see what all is available for your vehicle, along with the power gains and modification requirements for each map, head over to our calibrations section and select your vehicle.

 If you have modifications outside of our list here, you may need a custom tune.
-Luckily, there is a massive network of Protuners that can use your Accessport and Accesstuner software to create a custom tune specific to your vehicle.
+Luckily, there is a massive network of Protuners that can use your Accessport and Accesstuner software to create a custom tune specific to your modified vehicle.
 This means they can accommodate any modification list, fuel type, and push the power limits, all via custom tuning.
 For more details on custom tuning, visit a Protuner near you.

 Wheels and Tires